Silver nitrate: Synthesis

+Structure

+Solid silver nitrate is a coordination polymer.
 The structure of silver nitrate has been examined by X-ray crystallography several times.
-In the common orthorhombic form stable at ordinary temperature and pressure, the silver atoms form pairs with Ag---Ag contacts of 3.227 Å. Each Ag^{+} center is bonded to six oxygen centers of both uni- and bidentate nitrate ligands.
-The Ag-O distances range from 2.384 to 2.702 Å.
+In the common orthorhombic form stable at ordinary temperature and pressure, the silver atoms form pairs with Ag---Ag contacts of 3.227 Å. Each Ag+ center is bonded to six oxygen centers of both uni- and bidentate nitrate ligands.
+The Ag-O distances range from 2.384 to 2.702 Å. Because of range of Ag-O distances the coordination geometry about the Ag+ centers is ambiguous.
+The nitrate groups bridge between four Ag+ sites.